-In most cases in which apartments are provided, they are one bedroom, and are typically equipped with necessary appliances, including laundry facilities and an internet connection.
+Faculty Leader housing is in most cases a single bedroom apartment that is typically equipped with necessary appliances, including cooking and laundry facilities and an internet connection.
 Faculty may be required to pay a cleaning and damage deposit to GEO prior to departure that will be refunded at the end of the program when the apartment has been checked out in appropriate condition.

-Please keep in mind that standards for lodging in many countries are significantly different than what might be expected in the United States, and that an apartment that may seem small to you is spacious by local standards.
+Be aware that standards for lodging in many countries are significantly different than what might be expected in the United States, and that an apartment that may seem small to you is spacious by local standards.
 We hope that you will enjoy your stay in the provided housing as well as the adventure of living as the locals do.
 GEO will share as much information as possible with faculty about their specific housing situation with before departure.